loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   without touching any other part of the language.

-*   Language versioning will be a *very* different beat from what we know today;
+*   Language versioning will be a *very* different beast from what we know today;

 *   basically, linear versioning will be replaced by tagged multidimensional versioning.